A highly recommended walk around Corfu town

 If you love The Durrells of Corfu then I bet you’re dying to visit Danilia Village where many outdoor scenes of the TV series have been filmed.
 Today I’m going to share an awesome tip so you can visit it when you’re next on the island!

-Before I go any further, though, to mention that you will find some great behind-the-scenes photos of the cast and an exclusive interview with Kostas Krommydas who plays the super in The Durrells HERE!
+Before I go any further, though, to mention that you will find some great behind-the-scenes photos of the cast and my interviews with Kostas Krommydas who plays the super in The Durrells HERE and HERE.

-Earlier this year I published this post where I shared a picture from my visit to Danilia Village as a schoolgirl back in 1985.
-I also shared some of its history mentioning, among other things, that it had been sold by the Bouas family to Grecotel.
+Back in 2000, Danilia village was sold by the Bouas family who created it to the Greek hotel chain, Grecotel.
 As a result, for quite some time, Danilia Village had become accessible only to the guests of the Corfu Imperial Grecotel Resort.

-The Corfu Imperial Grecotel Resort is in Kommeno Bay, a short drive away from Danilia village.
+The owner of the village, The Corfu Imperial Grecotel Resort, is in Kommeno Bay, a short drive away from Danilia village.

 SPREAD THE WORD WITH A TWEET: